-The Basie’s Performing Arts Academy has yielded stars in music and Broadway, and its work in area schools to promote the arts in education has been recognized throughout the state of New Jersey.
+The Basie Center’s Academy of the Arts has yielded stars in music and Broadway, and its work in area schools to promote the arts in education has been recognized throughout the state of New Jersey.

 A monumental interior restoration was completed in 2008, funded in part by a performance by Springsteen and the E-Street Band.
 The project restored the theater to its original, Spanish-influenced 1926 luster.
 Two years later, the building’s iconic façade was restored.